MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPWorkManagementServiceApplicationProxy.md

 ```

 ## DESCRIPTION
-Use the New-SPWorkManagementServiceApplicationProxy cmdlet to create a new Work Management Service application proxy object.
+Use the `New-SPWorkManagementServiceApplicationProxy` cmdlet to create a new Work Management Service application proxy object.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### ---------------EXAMPLE----------- (SharePoint Server 2013)
+### ------------------EXAMPLE-----------------------
 ```
 C:\PS>$serviceApp = Get-SPServiceApplication -name "Work Management Service Application"